 Knockout City Deluxe Block Party Edition

 Additional in-game purchases are offered for items that enhance the experience.

 You will need Nintendo Online (must be 18 to purchase, but can be any age to use) to play online with Nintendo Switch.

 You will need PlayStation Plus (must be 18 to create, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4.

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Knockout City or are games with a similar theme or topic.
-These are good alternative games to Knockout City, or are a younger rated alternative for players not ready for PEGI 12+ or ESRB TEEN games.
+These are good alternative games to Knockout City.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.